-PERFORMANCE COMPANY (Dance Specialization-Proficient)
+PERFORMANCE COMPANY (Dance Specializa-

-Prerequisite: Successful completion of an intermediate
+Grade Level: 10, 11, 12 Prerequisite: Successful completion of an intermediate level dance course and audition

-level dance course and audition
+Credit: 1 unit This is an auditioned dance performing group aligned to the Essential

-This is an auditioned dance performing group aligned to the Essential Standards dance curriculum at the proficient level.
+Standards dance curriculum at the proficient level.
 Students will compile a portfolio that shows evidence of in-depth study in the areas of dance production, dance performance, criticism/aesthetics, history/research, and choreography.